Renaissance paintings of the Immaculate

-The idea that Mary was born without original sin dates back to the early church, when Mary was celebrated during what was simply known as the Feast of the Conception.
+Immaculate conception -- or the idea that Mary was born without original sin -- dates back to the early church.

-However, the wavering doctrine would later become a flash point in the Middle Ages, when religious thinkers of the day argued that the singular exemption -- of being born without original sin -- could only apply to Jesus Christ, the Son of God.
+The popular (though not official) doctrine became a flash point in the Middle Ages, when religious thinkers of the day argued that the singular exemption -- of being born without original sin -- could only apply to the savior Jesus Christ, the Son of God.

 As the veneration of Mary grew, however, the church teaching slowly gained widespread acceptance.
-By the 19th century, It was Pius IX finally who finally declared in "Ineffabilis Deus" that the Immaculate Conception was Catholic dogma and was to be firmly believed in as such.
+By the 19th century, it was Pius IX who finally declared that the Immaculate Conception was Catholic dogma and was to be firmly believed in as such.

 Stained glass depiction of Mary at the grotto